Ai Accountant

 Nice to have

-• Automated anomaly detection on dispute patterns.
+• Automated anomaly detection on dispute patterns to prevent issues at source.

 • Webhook and API support for extensibility.